Long COVID: Lungs, heart and digestive system

-Difficulty breathing is the second-most common symptom of long COVID.
+Difficulty breathing is the second-most common symptom of long COVID, but this subjective symptom does not track with the severity of objective markers of inflammation.
 Shortness of breath is among the most common symptoms in children and young people as well.
 People can also experience a persistent cough.

 In the cardiovascular system, effort intolerance (i.e., reduced ability to perform physical activities) and chest pain occur often in people with long COVID.
-Sufferers of Long COVId are also at increased risks of developing strokes (i.e., damage to the brain caused by poor blood flow), myocarditis (i.e., Inflammation of the heart muscle), the postural orthostatic tachycardia syndrome (i.e., abnormally large increases in heart rate upon sitting up or standing), pulmonary embolisms (i.e., blockage of an artery in the lungs), deep vein thrombosis (i.e., blood clots in a deep vein, such as one in the legs or pelvis), and myocardial infarction (i.e., heart attack).
+Sufferers of Long COVID are also at increased risks of developing strokes (i.e., damage to the brain caused by poor blood flow), myocarditis (i.e., Inflammation of the heart muscle), the postural orthostatic tachycardia syndrome (i.e., abnormally large increases in heart rate upon sitting up or standing), pulmonary embolisms (i.e., blockage of an artery in the lungs), deep vein thrombosis (i.e., blood clots in a deep vein, such as one in the legs or pelvis), and myocardial infarction (i.e., heart attack).

-Less frequently, people with long COVID experience diarrhea and nausea.
+Less frequently, people with long COVID experience diarrhoea and nausea.